Skip to main content

 Crowns That Look Fake

 Overly bright, opaque, or unnatural-looking crowns suggest a restoration that was made without attention to shade, translucency, and natural tooth characteristics.
-Better restorations exist.
+A more natural and better-integrated result is often possible with careful redesign and fabrication.

 Dr. Marlin working in the Elite Prosthetic Dentistry in-house dental lab